 Qualified Improvement Property

-The sudden loss of 15-year depreciation and bonus depreciation for these stores could have a significant impact on businesses cash flow and delay other physical improvements or employee benefits.
+The sudden loss of 15-year depreciation and bonus depreciation for these stores had a significant impact on businesses cash flow and delay other physical improvements or employee benefits.

-NACS Supports efforts to fix the drafting error and restore the eligibility of these non-fuel stores for 15-year depreciation and bonus depreciation.
+NACS Supported efforts to fix the drafting error and restore the eligibility of these non-fuel stores for 15-year depreciation and bonus depreciation.